lm3nitro/Projects/DNS/Pi-hole.md

  # Pi-hole

 ![Pasted image 20240601171802](https://github.com/lm3nitro/Projects/assets/55665256/b37821c9-fad7-44ed-9a62-e39e84e0d7f4)

-Pi-hole is a network-wide ad blocker that functions as a Domain Name System (DNS) sinkhole.
-It effectively filters out unwanted content, such as ads, trackers, and malicious domains, at the DNS level, without installing any client-side software.
+Pi-hole is a network-wide ad blocker that functions as a Domain Name System (DNS) sinkhole, intercepting and blocking domains at the DNA level.
+This results in ads being blocked across all devices on your network performance by reducing unnecessary data load, and providing a cleaner browsing experience.

 Pi-hole provides a few key benefits:

-Ad Blocking: Pi-hole prevents ads from loading on websites, which not only speeds up page loading times but also enhances the overall browsing experience.
+Network-Wide Ad Blocking: Pi-hole prevents ads from loading on websites, which not only speeds up page loading times but also enhances the overall browsing experience.

-Privacy: It blocks trackers and third-party analytics, reducing the amount of data collection by various online services and improving your privacy.
+Enhanced Privacy: It blocks trackers and third-party analytics, reducing the amount of data collection by various online services and improving your privacy.

 Security: Pi-hole blocks access to known malicious domains, thereby protecting your network from potentially harmful content.

 Network Performance: With fewer ads and tracking requests, your network's performance can improve, especially if you have multiple devices connected.

-Network Diagram:
+### Network Diagram:

 ![Pasted image 20240601175714](https://github.com/lm3nitro/Projects/assets/55665256/5f774e33-cc43-490f-8d57-46e47ee5fa65)

 Information:
 https://www.wundertech.net/use-unbound-to-enhance-the-privacy-of-pi-hole-on-a-raspberry-pi/

+### Scope:

+### Tools and Technology:
+Linux OS

-# Installation:
+## Installation: